 Porto is a great place for food lovers – especially for those who likes to indulge in seafood.
 Tripas à Moda do Porto is a very famous dish that is a must-try.
 Bacalhau (codfish) is another very famous dish in Portugal, that is both loved by internationals and locals.
 However, no dish in Porto is more famous than the ‘Francesinha’ – a twist on a classic French sandwich filled with four or five different types of meats, covered in cheese and drowned in sauce.

-The city of Porto has four restaurants that has been awarded Michelin stars; The Yeatman Hotel, Restaurant Casa de Chá da Boa Nova, Restaurant Antiqvvm and Restaurant Pedro Lemos.
-You will find that food in Porto is of highest quality that will leave you craving more.
+The city of Porto has four restaurants that have been awarded Michelin stars; The Yeatman Hotel, Restaurant Casa de Chá da Boa Nova, Restaurant Antiqvvm and Restaurant Pedro Lemos.
+You will find that food in Porto is of the highest quality that will leave you craving more.